citrineos/citrineos.github.io/views/sub/everest.md

 You will notice that there are two args that are configurable:

 - `EVEREST_IMAGE_TAG` - determines the image tag that will be used for the Everest image (ghcr.io/everest/everest-demo/manager)
 - `EVEREST_TARGET_URL` - the URL that Everest will point to.
 Defaulting to `host.docker.internal` assuming CitrineOS will run on same machine, since `localhost` won't work within Docker

 After running `npm run start-everest` (or the Windows alternative), you should see 3 running Everest containers and the `manager` container should have the appropriate Everest logs.

+### Everest UI
+Now that the 3 containers are running in Docker, you should be able to navigate to `[localhost|ip]:1880/ui/` to view the Everest simulator UI.
+There, you should be able to simulate the pause/resume and plug/unplug events among others.

+### Everest NodeRed
+You can also view the Everest NodeRed UI `[localhost|ip]:1880/`, but it is not advisable to make any adjustments here unless you have a good understanding of this configuration.

 ### Viewing OCPP logs in Everest
 To view the OCPP logs in Everest, we have utilized Node `http-server`, which you will see being initialized in the Dockerfile.
 We initialize a simple HTTP server on port `8888` and expose this port so that it is mapped in the compose file allowing you to navigate to `localhost:8888`.
 This HTTP server is configured to